 Rasa (taste on the tongue): Madhura (Sweet), Katu (Pungent), Amla (Sour), Tikta (Bitter)

 Virya: Ushna (Heating)

 Deepan, Sangrahi, Tridoshhar, Vata-har, Vrishya, shothhar, Balvardhak

 - Amritarishta Ayurvedic medicine is beneficial in all type of fever, chronic fever, malaria, recurring fevers and accompanying complaints of enlarged the liver of the spleen or digestive disturbances, night sweating, and weakness.

 - Angamarda Prashamana Kashaya Curna

 - Dashamula Taila is used externally for massaging body.
-It is good for skin and can be used by everyone.
+It is good for the skin and can be used by everyone.
 It helps to cure skin problems, pain caused due to vaat and kapha imbalance.

-- Dashamularisha nourishes body and gives strength.
+- Dashamularisha nourishes the body and gives strength.
 It is good for reproductive system of both males and females.
 It and improves fertility.